List of Panty & Stocking with Garterbelt episodes

 Panty & Stocking with Garterbelt is a Japanese anime television series produced by Gainax (first series + special) and Trigger (second series).
 The series follows two angel sisters, Panty and Stocking, who were kicked out of Heaven for bad behavior and, in order to return, must earn Heaven Coins by defeating Ghosts, evil spirits that plague Daten City.
 The first series was broadcast in Japan on BS Nittele from October 2 to December 25, 2010.
 (Note: BS NTV listed the first series premiere as airing on October 1 at 27:00, which is effectively October 2 at 3:00 a.m.
 JST.)
 Internationally, the series is streamed online on Crunchyroll.
 An original video animation (OVA) collection of eight short segments was included exclusively on the fifth home media volume which released on April 28, 2011.
 The series' music is composed by Taku Takahashi of M-Flo.
 The opening theme song is "Theme for Panty and Stocking", performed by Hoshina Anniversary, while the ending theme song is "Fallen Angel", performed by Aimee B. Each episode's title is a reference to film titles, both in Japanese and internationally.
 The first series was licensed in North America by Funimation (now known as Crunchyroll, LLC).

 A new anime project based on the series was announced by Trigger at Anime Expo 2022.
 The following year at the same expo, it was announced that the rights to the Panty & Stocking IP had been acquired from Gainax by Trigger, who shared an announcement video for the project.
-It was later revealed to be a second series, with Hiroyuki Imaishi returning as director and also handling series composition alongside Hiromi Wakabayashi and Atsushi Nishigori.
-The second series aired with censorship from July 10 to September 25, 2025, on Tokyo MX, BS NTV, SUN and other networks, while the uncensored version followed on AT-X from July 15 to September 30 of the same year.
+It was later revealed to be a sequel series, with Hiroyuki Imaishi returning as director and also handling series composition alongside Hiromi Wakabayashi and Atsushi Nishigori.
+The sequel series aired with censorship from July 10 to September 25, 2025, on Tokyo MX, BS NTV, SUN and other networks, while the uncensored version followed on AT-X from July 15 to September 30 of the same year.
 (Note: Tokyo MX, BS NTV and SUN listed the second series premiere as airing on July 9 at 25:00, which is effectively July 10 at 1:00 a.m.
 JST.)
 The second series has been licensed by Amazon Prime Video for worldwide streaming.
 The world premiere for the series was held at Anime Expo 2025 on July 4, 2025.